 La Villita Park is the newest park serving the South Lawndale community.
-The new park features two artificial turf athletic fields with lighting; three natural grass athletic fields; a skate park; basketball courts; community gardens; passive landscape areas; a large playground with a water spray feature; a picnic pavilion; comfort stations that include concessions; a multi-use trail with fitness stations; and environmentally-friendly utilities.
+The new park is 21.49 acres and it features two artificial turf athletic fields with lighting; three natural grass athletic fields; a skate park; basketball courts; community gardens; passive landscape areas; a large playground with a water spray feature; a picnic pavilion; comfort stations that include concessions; a multi-use trail with fitness stations; and environmentally-friendly utilities.

 While there is limited seasonal structured programming taking place at this location, we invite you to also check out our great programs offered at nearby Piotrowski Park.

 Dedicated in December of 2014, La Villita Park is an impressive 21 ½ acre park in the Little Village neighborhood of the South Lawndale Community.
 It occupies a former brownfield called Celotex in reference a former industrial complex that had polluted and degraded the site.
 Designated by the EPA as a Superfund site, the property went through remediation.
 The clean up process was completed in 2009 and the Chicago Park District acquired the site in 2012.
 The new park is extremely significant to the surrounding Little Village neighborhood.
 Not only does this area have one of the highest needs for open space in Chicago, but its residents long-contended with the negative consequences of living near a polluted site.